lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ## Composing an Email

 ```
-Now I want your help composing an email to send to my subscribed target audience.
-I want the subject to be attention-grabbing and curiosity inducing.
+I want you to compose an email for my subscribed target audience.
+I want the subject to be attention-grabbing and curiosity-inducing.
 If you think emojis would add to that, add emojis as you see fit.
 Start by generating 10 of your best options for a subject line.
-Before each variation, I want you to think through what a good subject line would be and elaborate on your reasoning before you write out the subject.
+Before each variation, I want you to think through a good subject line and elaborate on your reasoning before you write out the subject.
 ```

 ```
 I chose the following for the subject line:

-I want the body of the email to be conversational and intriguing to maximize click through rate and in the first-person singular ("I" instead of "we").
+I want the body of the email to be conversational and intriguing to maximize the click-through rate.
+It should be in the first-person singular ("I" instead of "we").
 I want the email to sound like I am addressing a single person in my target audience.
-I also want the paragraphs to be really short with 1-2 sentences each.
+I also want the paragraphs to be really short, with 1-2 sentences each.
 Remember any notes I made earlier about the email.

-I want 2 calls to action: 1 call to action inline in the middle of a sentence or paragraph, and another as a stand-alone button between paragraphs.
-I want you to indicate where the call to action and the button should be placed by using square brackets and the text I should use for the call to action, e.g. [Call to action text], replacing "Call to action text" with your own text.
+I want 2 calls to action: 1 call to action inline in the middle of a sentence or paragraph and another as a stand-alone button between paragraphs.
+I want you to indicate where the call to action and the button should be placed using square brackets and the text I should use for the call to action, e.g. [Call to action text], replacing "Call to action text" with your own text.
 Generate your best email body.
 ```

 Iterate and provide edits as necessary.

 ```
 Generate a list of 10 options for the call-to-action button's text.
-I want the call-to-action text to be written from the perspective of the reader.
+I want the call-to-action text to be written from the reader's perspective.
 For example, "I want more".
 Before each variation, I want you to think through what a good call-to-action text would be and elaborate on your reasoning before you write out the call-to-action text.
 ```

 ```
 I choose the following 2 calls to action:
+-
+-

-Now I need your help with creating the URLs for the CTAs.
-For each of the CTAs, I want you to add utm_source=newsletter, utm_medium=email, utm_campaign=announcements, and the utm_content will be the text of the CTA with spaces replaced with a plus "+" sign.
+For each of the calls to action, I want you to add utm_source=newsletter, utm_medium=email, utm_campaign=announcements, and the utm_content will be the text of the CTA with spaces replaced with a plus "+" sign.
+I want you to provide those in plain text as the full URL
 ```

 ```
 Generate 10 of your best preview texts for this email.
 I want the preview text to be a sneak preview of what's inside the email and the article.
 It must add to the curiosity sentiment.
-Before each variation, I want you to think through what a good preview text line would be and elaborate on your reasoning before you write out the preview text.
+Before each variation, I want you to think through what a good preview text line would be and elaborate on your reasoning before writing the preview text.

-At the end of this response, I also want you to add a code block with "Article: " followed by the title of the article.
+At the end of this response, I also want you to add a code block with "Article: " followed by the article's title.
 ```

 ## Social Media